Intracytoplasmic Sperm Injection (ICSI) in IVF: How the ICSI Procedure Works, Who It Helps, and What to Expect

 ICSI is one of two main fertilization methods used in IVF:

-• Conventional IVF insemination: many sperm are placed with each egg, and fertilization happens “on its own” if sperm successfully penetrates the egg.
+• Conventional IVF insemination: many sperm are placed with each egg in a dish in hopes that fertilization happens “on its own” if the sperm successfully penetrates the egg.

 • ICSI: a single sperm is injected directly into the egg to achieve fertilization.

-The ICSI procedure: step-by-step (what actually happens in the lab)
+The ICSI procedure: step-by-step (what happens in the lab)

 ICSI is performed by an embryologist using micromanipulation tools under a specialized microscope.
 While exact lab workflows vary, the core steps are consistent: